CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 Car dealerships make money in F&I in a few different ways.

-First, it’s important to understand that if you finance your purchase through a dealership they will make money on the loan.
+It’s important to understand that if you finance your purchase through a dealership they will make money on the loan.
 Don’t get too upset about this.

 Car dealerships offer something to lending institutions that you and I can’t; volume.
 Generally speaking, car dealerships get access to loans at rates that individual consumers can’t.
 Dealers then mark up these loans and resell them to customers.